zzjjjiang/python-starter/Intro/readme.md

 ```

 # Ex 38.
 Carpets
 You are a developer that works at a company called Our Carpets Really Are Pricey (OCRAP).
-The price to install carpet is $7.89 dollars per square foot.
+The price to install carpet is $7.89 per square foot.
 You have to calculate the price for a customer given the following data:
 ```
  roomsList = [
     {